Big Sur: Driving popularity

 The drive along Highway 1 has been described as "one of the best drives on Earth", and is considered one of the top 10 motorcycle rides in the United States.
 Highway 1 was named the most popular drive in California in 2014 by the American Automobile Association.
-The region receives as many and sometimes more visitors than Yosemite National Park.
+The region receives as many as and sometimes more visitors than Yosemite National Park.
 Unlike the national park managed by a single entity, the Big Sur region is ruled over by multiple government and private land owners, offers only occasional bus service, limited parking, few restrooms, and a single, narrow two-lane highway that for most of its length clings to the steep coastal cliffs.
 North-bound traffic during the peak summer season and holiday weekends is often backed up for about 20 miles from Big Sur Village to Carmel Highlands.
 Due to the large number of visitors during the summer, congestion and slow traffic between Carmel and Posts is becoming the norm.
 However, during the winter, the road is frequently closed due to washouts and slides.